renolteng/NemCommunityClient/README.md

 NCC REST API
 ------------

+The NCC API is available as a swagger.json file [here](docs/ncc-api-swagger.json).

+A rendered version is available [here](http://nem.pucchiwerk.eu/ncc/api/).

-The original version of the NCC REST API can be found [here](docs/api.md).
+(The deprecated version of the NCC REST API can be found [here](docs/api.md)).

 Generating JavaDoc Documentation
 --------------------------------